 People and Personalities:

 The Fool card represents care-free, bohemian spirits.
-Individuals with this personality can be very creative, love to travel, and child-like in their willingness trust the world.
+Individuals with this personality can be very creative, love to travel, and child-like in their willingness to trust the world.
 The latter can get them into trouble.
 Their ability to see the good in everyone and everything can set them up to be taken advantage of.

-It can be in an indicator that you, or the person in question, is not as concerned with the material world as the rest of society.
+It can be an indicator that you, or the person in question, is not as concerned with the material world as the rest of society.
 Their creative abilities and divergent thinking serve them well.
 The Fool card personality is very spontaneous and resourceful at a moment’s notice.
 They’re down for a surprise weekend trip.
 At the extreme end, they’re people who decide to sell all their possessions to live the portable, tiny house lifestyle.
 They are the proverbial #vanlife folks.
-With its metaphysical association with the element of Air and the planetary rulership of Uranus, this card can often represent a very free-spirited Aquarius.
+With its metaphysical association with the element of Air and the planetary rulership of Uranus, this card could represent a very free-spirited Aquarius.

 The Fool Reversed Tarot Card Meaning

-Reversed keywords: Recklessness – naivety – procrastination
+Reversed keywords: Recklessness – Naivety – Procrastination

 There’s potential for a new journey to start, but something is blocking it.
 You may want to jump into new opportunities, but the timing doesn’t feel right.
 When the Fool card is reversed, you may feel too burdened with responsibilities to be able to embrace a new path.

 At worst, areas of your life may feel too out of control.
 Take a more structured approach right now.
-Don’t engage in a reckless behavior or be too impulsive.
+Don’t engage in reckless behavior or be too impulsive.
 Take a step back and get help with reigning in the chaos.
 Sometimes it’s just that you’re being a little unorganized.
 Take some time to gather your resources and make an action plan.
 Start simple and outline the next steps you need to take.

 When the Fool shows up reversed, ask yourself whether you are engaging in behaviors that are creating a tendency to procrastinate.
 Do you want to change careers, but you don’t have a basic resume created so you can jump on new opportunities that come your way?